doczjs/docz/core/gatsby-theme-docz/README.md

 )
 ```

-### Customizing design tokens
+## Theme UI integrated

-As default theme system we are using the [Theme-UI](https://theme-ui.com/), it's a library for build consistent, themeable React apps
+As default theme systeAs default theme system we are using the [Theme-UI](https://theme-ui.com/), it's a library for build consistent, themeable React apps
 based on constraint-based design principles.

-So, you can modify our based theme in order to make you own style and combining
-these modifications with the component shadowing, you can create a totally differente documentation very quickly.
+You can modify our based theme creating your own style, combining these modifications with the component shadowing and creating a totally differente documentation.

 Check our [base theme object](https://github.com/pedronauck/docz/blob/feat/gatsby/core/gatsby-theme-docz/src/theme/index.js) to see the properties.

-You can modify the theme object by using `doczrc.js` files and changing the `themeConfig` property:
+To create your own theme definition use the `doczrc.js` and set your properties in the `themeConfig` like that:

 ```js
 // doczrc.js